 Conflict is normal, and resolving conflict is a vital part of the educational journey of the Babson student.
 Students are encouraged to access Alternative Resolution Methods regardless of whether the incident rises to the level of a policy violation.
-In other words, students can proactively seek out the Office of Community Standards and do not need to be referred to the student conduct process.
-To access any of the services below, email firstname.lastname@example.org
+To request assistance with navigating any conflict, please feel free to submit a request here, and a team member will follow-up.
+Additional parties will not be contacted at this point.

-Conflict Coaching is a one-on-one meeting with an administrator that serves as a consultation process for students who wish to improve their conflict management and communication skills.
+Conflict Coaching is a one-on-one meeting with a staff member that serves as a consultation and brainstorming process for students who wish to improve their conflict management and communication skills.

-Mediation is a facilitated dialogue where disputants can share their perspectives, thoughts, and feelings surrounding a conflict.
-The Mediator facilitates a conversation between the disputants with the goal of reaching an agreement that satisfies the concerns presented and meets the standards of acceptable behavior in a community environment.
-The role of the Mediator is not to impose a solution or offer College intervention to bring about an outcome.
+Mediation is a facilitated dialogue where parties can share their perspectives, thoughts, and feelings surrounding a conflict.
+The Mediator facilitates a conversation between the parties with the goal of reaching an agreement that satisfies the concerns presented and meets the standards of acceptable behavior in a community environment.
+The role of the Mediator is to serve as a neutral facilitator and not to impose a solution or offer College intervention.

-The focus of Restorative Justice (RJ) is to repair harm and rebuild trust through inclusive decision making and active accountability.
-RJ circles, or conferences, include responsible parties, impacted parties, supporting parties, and facilitators.
-An RJ circle/conference may be offered to a student who accepts responsibility for violating College policy and has a desire to learn more about the harm they may have caused.
+The focus of Restorative Justice (RJ) is to repair harm and rebuild relationships through inclusive decision-making and active accountability after a policy violation has occurred.
+RJ circles, or conferences, typically include responsible parties, impacted parties, supporting parties, and facilitators.
+This conflict resolution method is most appropriate when both the responsibile party and impacted party have a desire to discuss the impact of the behavior and steps for moving forward.